patcoston/black-jack/README.md

 ## How it works

-- Dealer will hit until win, tie or bust
+- Dealer will hit until win, bust, or tie at 21
-- The only time a tie will occurs is when you and dealer have 21

 ## TODO: